SwifterSwift/SwifterSwift/README.md

 ## Requirements:

-Xcode 8 beta5 or later with Swift 3 is required to use these extensions
+Xcode 8 beta5 or later with Swift 3.

 ## How cool is this?